IRL2/nanover-docs/source/tutorials/vrclient.rst

 ##########################

 If you wish to visualise and/or interact with your simulations in VR, you will need to use an iMD-VR client.
-We focus on NanoVer iMD as the prototypical iMD-VR client, but these instructions can be generalised to any iMD-VR client, e.g. your own custom VR application that uses the NanoverUnityPlugin.
+We focus on NanoVer iMD-VR as the prototypical iMD-VR client, but these instructions can be generalised to any iMD-VR client, e.g. your own custom VR application that uses the NanoverUnityPlugin.

 Please feel free to use the instructions below to help you choose your VR setup,